Sewlell/Livygo/README.md

 ## License

-This project use `CC-BY-NC-SA 4.0` license.
-Which mean you are allowed to use this for NON-COMMERCIAL purposes and code included this project using the SAME license as this project.
-Under this license, you are allowed to share and adapt, whether you modify or alter given you have credited to this project.
+This Project use `GNU GPL v3` as its license.
+This license allows you to distribute freely and use for COMMERCIAL PURPOSES given you as the user have credit this repository.
+Modifications of this repository should have the SAME LICENSE as this repository.